iboB/ibob.github.com/_posts/2022-12-28-dont-use-shared_ptr-aliasing-ctor.md

 }
 ```

 This function[^3] will never return a non-null shared pointer with a zero use count.
 I have banned the use the aliasing constructor where I have the power to do so in favor of this function.
 I urge you to do the same.
+This shared pointer invariant is an abomination and should not exist!

 ___

 [^1]: ...likely found in the comments
 [^2]: Similar to `weak_ptr` in terms of interface, and not in terms of functionality
 [^3]: Copied verbatim from [itlib-make-ptr](https://github.com/iboB/itlib/blob/master/include/itlib/make_ptr.hpp)
+[^4]: Initially I just had the UB example in the post, but people seemed too distracted by it for the main point to get across.
+That's why I added the more contrived non-UB example.
+In reality the UB one is far more likely to exist in the wild, and, as pointed out, no compiler would dare touch this type of null pointer offset.
+Maybe in 10 years.